Lemon Meringue Cupcakes

 Though, I will admit, it’s also just been crazy hectic around here.

 For example?
 These cupcakes we originally had planned for NEXT week.
-Though, another recipe we planned didn’t exactly work out soooo, these delicious treats got made instead!
+But another recipe we planned didn’t exactly work out, soooo these delicious treats got made instead!
 And, I will admit, even though we had a bit of trouble with them in the beginning…

 These might just become our go-to cupcake this summer!
 They’re honestly perfect for any and all occasions.